Adopted: November 26, 2008

 - Maintaining timely and respectful communication with their supervisor

-- Following their health practitioner’s advice and considering early intervention services’ recommendations, based on joint Board/Union processes
+- Following their health practitioner’s advice and considering early intervention services’ recommendations, based on joint School District/Union processes

 - Making every effort to schedule appointments or medical treatments at dates and times that do not conflict with the employee’s work schedule.